 The Eastern Neighborhoods PEIR determined that adoption of the rezoning and area plans would result in an unavoidable significant impact on land use due to the cumulative loss of PDR.
-The project would not remove any existing PDR uses and therefore would not contribute to any impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
-In addition, the project site was zoned Residential, Mixed District (RM-1) prior to the rezoning of Eastern Neighborhoods, which allowed supporting nonresidential uses but did not allow PDR uses, and the rezoning of the project site did not contribute to the significant impact.
-Additionally, the current RM-1 Zoning District does not allow for PDR uses.
-Therefore, the project would not contribute to the significant cumulative land use impact related to the loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
+The proposed project would not remove any existing PDR uses and would therefore not contribute to any impact related to loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.
+In addition, the project site was zoned Moderate-Scale Neighborhood Commercial District (NC-3) prior to the rezoning of Eastern Neighborhoods, which did not encourage PDR uses and the rezoning of the project site did not contribute to the significant impact.
+Additionally, the current zoning district of Mission Street NCT also does not allow for PDR uses.
+Therefore, the proposed project would not contribute to the significant cumulative land use impact related to the loss of PDR uses that was identified in the Eastern Neighborhoods PEIR.